leeboardtools/mimon/UIDesignNotes.md

     - Additional imbalance accounts as needed for other currencies.

-- Should we be able to disable lots?
-    - By this mean if you turn off lots, then buying and selling securities does not use lots.

 - Set default interest, dividends, fees accounts in account editing.
     - Still need default interest in checking